angarsky/diveintopython/learn/loops/range.md

 ## Using `random` with `range` function

 Python's [random](https://docs.python.org/3/library/random.html) module is a powerful tool for generating random numbers.
 One of the common use cases for `random` is to generate random integers within a specific range.
-This can be achieved by using the `range` function in conjunction with [random](https://docs.python.org/3/library/random.html).
+This can be achieved by using the `range` function in conjunction with `random`.

 ```python
 import random